Town of Edgewood

 Once the material/s has arrived, the member will then be notified by the Librarian.

 - ALL inter-library loans must be returned to the Edgewood Community Library.

-Patrons may print from any of the patron computers.
+Anyone may print from any of the public access computers.
 Print-outs are $.15 per page.